My Quiet Kitchen

 pin to save for Pinterest

-overhead view of five vegan tacos lined up on a wooden board.
+Vegan tacos lined up on a wood serving board.

 This vegan taco meat recipe was a happy accident.
 I was working on a breakfast sausage recipe and had trouble getting one of the test batches to hold together.

-• Soy curls - made from just one ingredient, whole, non-GMO soybeans, Butler soy curls can be ordered directly from the Butler Foods website and from Amazon.
+• Soy curls - made from just one ingredient, whole, non-GMO soybeans, Butler soy curls can be ordered directly from the Butler Foods website and on Amazon.
 Sometimes you'll find them in local stores, but unfortunately this product is not widely distributed to chain groceries.
-To learn more, be sure to check out this guide to soy curls.

 Tip!
 Can't get soy curls where you live?
-No problem.
 Use textured vegetable protein (TVP) instead.
+Depending on where you live, you might know it as soya chunks.

-• Walnuts - these add nice richness to the taco meat since soy curls are not very high in fat.
+• Walnuts - these add nice richness to the taco meat since soy curls aren't as high in fat as ground beef.
 If you follow a low-fat diet feel free to omit the walnuts.
-Raw sunflower seeds make a perfect nut-free option.
+Raw sunflower seeds also work if you need nut-free.
+I've also tested the recipe with ¼ cup almond flour instead of the walnuts.
+It adds nice richness, but if you have both on hand, I prefer the taste of walnuts.

-• Onion, jalapeno and garlic - these add so much flavor and depth to the taco meat, so I don't recommend skipping them!
+• Onion, jalapeno and garlic - these add tons of flavor to the taco meat.
+So try not to substitute if possible.

 • Salsa - any traditional-style salsa you like is fine here.
-It adds nice moisture and acidity to the dish.
+It adds moisture, acidity, and saltiness to the dish.

 See recipe card below for amounts and full instructions.